-Thread Local Storage Pointers are pointers stored directly in the TCB which allows each task to have a pointer to a data structure containing that is specific to that task.
-However vanilla FreeRTOS provides no functionality to free the memory pointed to by the Thread Local Storage Pointers.
-Therefore if the memory pointed to by the Thread Local Storage Pointers is not explicitly freed by the user before a task is deleted, memory leak will occur.
+Thread Local Storage Pointers (TLSP) are pointers stored directly in the TCB.
+TLSP allow each task to have its own unique set of pointers to data structures.
+However task deletion behavior in vanilla FreeRTOS does not automatically free the memory pointed to by TLSP.
+Therefore if the memory pointed to by TLSP is not explicitly freed by the user before task deletion, memory leak will occur.

 Configuring ESP-IDF FreeRTOS¶